cutie-sudo/react-hooks-cc-plantshop/README.md

-##Plantsy - Plant Store Admin Dashboard
+Live Demo
+View Demo GIF
+![Demo GIF](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-mock-code-challenge-plantshop/plantsy_demo.gif)

+##Plantsy
 Welcome to Plantsy!
 This web app is designed for managing plants in an online store.
 The app allows admins to view and manage plant inventory, including adding new plants, marking them as "sold out," searching for plants by name, and more.

 Features:
 View all plants: Displays a list of all plants available in the store.

 Add new plants: Admins can add new plants to the inventory via a form.

 Mark plants as "Sold Out": Admins can mark plants as sold out, which updates their status in the store.

 Search plants: Allows users to search for plants by name.

-Live Demo
-View Demo GIF
-![Demo GIF](https://curriculum-content.s3.amazonaws.com/phase-2/react-hooks-mock-code-challenge-plantshop/plantsy_demo.gif)

-Table of Contents
-Tech Stack
-Core Features
-Advanced Features
-Installation
-Usage
-API Endpoints
-License

 Tech Stack
 Frontend: React.js, CSS